markhoney/mark.honeychurch.org/docs/blog/code/readable/index.md

 ## Lessons

 I guess the point of this post is that making code that is readable is important.
-I've been guilty in the past of using too short variable names, arrays instead of objects and run-on lines of code to save a few bytes, but - especially in this day and age, when storage is cheap - there's really no need to be saving a minuscule amount of space.
+I've been guilty in the past of using short variable names, arrays instead of objects and run-on lines of code to save a few bytes, but - especially in this day and age, when storage is cheap - there's really no need to be saving a minuscule amount of space.
 It's much better to aim for clarity.
 Name your variables so that it's obvious to others - and to you, when you come back to your code after 6 months of doing other things - what data the variable holds.
 Similarly, use objects (dicts in Python) rather than arrays to hold heterogeneous data (data that's not all of the same type/use), and pick sensible key names for your object.
 You'll thank yourself for doing this.
 Given that you're using a data object, don't be scared to use sub-objects.

 Now, obviously it doesn't always make sense to be verbose with your data.
 Sometimes there's limited bandwidth, or the bandwidth cost is high, and making a leaner, smaller data structure makes sense - in IoT devices, for example.
 However, even for these applications, on the server side where you're processing the incoming data it makes sense to write a converter function that expands your cryptic data out to a readable form.